Brown-University-Library/OLD-ARCHIVED_bdpy3/README.md

 ### about ###

-'bdpy' faciliates programmatic access to the API to [BorrowDirect](http://www.borrowdirect.org), an academic book-borrowing consortium.
+'bdpy3' is a python3 library that faciliates programmatic access to the API to [BorrowDirect](http://www.borrowdirect.org), an academic book-borrowing consortium.

 We use this in production for our 15,000+ successful automated BorrowDirect requests each year -- _and_ for thousands more automated searches for items that are either unavailable or not-found.